MartinMartinni/aws-shop/README.md

 Paste it in the browser

+## Login on exising user
+Choose user from login screen (table) and login

 ## Create user account:
-1.Go to the login page and click "Create account".
-You can create user for two roles:
+Go to the login page and click "Create account"
 - User (placing order)

+Blocked:
-- Admin (can do that what can do user + managing products)
+- Admin (can do that what can do user + managing products).

 > :warning:  **Don't forget to verify your email!!**